noinia/hgeometry/README.md

 that a polyline is a proper polyline, and thus has at least two vertices.

 Please note that aspect (2), implementing good algorithms, is much work in progress.
-Only a few algorithms are currently available.
-Some examples are:
+Only a few algorithms have been implemented, some of which could use some improvements.
+Currently, HGeometry provides the following algorithms:

 * two $O(n \log n)$ time algorithms for convex hull in
   $\mathbb{R}^2$: the typical Graham scan, and a divide and conqueror algorithm,